 Both Nars Soft Matte concealer and Glossier Stretch concealer are pot concealers so the shapes and sizes of the packaging are pretty much identical.
-Glossier’s pot is made of glass which makes it a bit more fragile but better to recycle when finished.
+Glossier’s pot is made of glass which makes it a bit more fragile but better to recycle when empty.
 Nars’ pot is in plastic making it lighter to travel with.

 Winner: Glossier which is simply cheaper.

 For this post, I compared Nars Vanilla to Glossier Light, as you can see on the above picture Nars come out a bit pinkier than Glossier, which looks more neutral.

 Winner: It’s a tie!
 I like Glossier more neutral tint, but Nars caters for more skin colours.